Unlocking Success: How to Craft the Perfect Software RFP in 2025

 5. No Internal Alignment Before Publishing

-We've seen RFPs go out where key stakeholders hadn't actually agreed on requirements.
-This leads to mid-process requirement changes, which erodes vendor trust and often requires re-issuing the RFP (wasting 3-4 weeks).
+RFPs that go out before key stakeholders have agreed on requirements often lead to mid-process requirement changes, which erodes vendor trust and may require re-issuing the RFP.

 Pre-publication checklist: